wwcodeportland/study-nights/event-to-do.md

 - Send event reminder with instructions on how to get to/enter venue

 ## Day of Event
-- Email to hosting company with last-minute details (RSVPs, what time WWC will arrive, nametags, etc)
+- Email to hosting company with last-minute details (RSVPs, what time WWCode will arrive, nametags, etc)
 - Arrive 30-min prior to event start
 - bring stickers, pins, giveaways (if any)
 - set-up space